-Day camp with the Ian Millar School of Horsemanship is a great way to introduce your child to horseback riding, or feed their love of the sport, in a fun and safe environment!
+The Ian Millar School of Horsemanship offers riding day camps throughout the year including PD Days, March Break and over the summer holidays.
+Day camp with the Ian Millar School of Horsemanship is a great way to introduce your child to horseback riding and feed their love of animals in a fun and safe environment!

 We want to make sure that everyone is prepared for a fun filled week, so here are a few reminders:

-- We are a NUT AWARE facility.
+- We are a nut aware facility.
 We often have campers that have serious nut allergies, so please avoid lunch foods with any sort of nut.

-At Wesley Clover Parks safety is ALWAYS first.
+At Wesley Clover Parks safety is always first.
 We are committed to the safety of our campers, horses, and team.
 We will adapt camp activities in order to mitigate any safety concerns (i.e. weather, power outages, etc.).
 We appreciate your understanding!